CMU-Perceptual-Computing-Lab/panoptic-toolbox/README.md

 panopticapi shows how to work with the [Panoptic Studio](http://domedb.perception.cs.cmu.edu) (Panoptic) data.

-- Loading camera calibration files
-- Place no restrictions on the structure of your AMT tasks.
-- Lightweight and easy to understand.

 # Quick start guide
-Follow these steps to set up a simple example
+Follow these steps to set up a simple example:

 ### Check out the codebase
 ```